octronic-uk/rpi-web-remote/README.md

     $ vi config.json
     ```

-    15.1 The devices name is set by the `devie_name` variable.
+    * The device's name is set by the `devie_name` variable.
         ```
-        ...
         "device_name": "Lounge Lights",
-        ...
         ```

-    15.2 The application's HTTP server will listen on the port specified by `http_port`.
+    * The application's HTTP server will listen on the port specified by `http_port`.

         ```
-        ...
         "http_port": 80,
-        ...
         ```

-    15.3 The `pins` array defines the list of pins that will be available to the user.
+    * The `pins` array defines the list of pins that will be available to the user.

         ```
         "pins": [